Estimated reading time: 6 minutes

 Create monthly or quarterly reports and keep church leadership apprised of spending and budget variances.

-If there is a focus to pay down church debt, report on that also.
+If there is a focus on paying down church debt, report on that also.

 6. Responsible Stewardship

-Churches rely on the generous donations of its members to do what it does.
+Churches rely on the generous donations of their members to carry out their mission.

 Being good stewards of those funds is a primary responsibility of the church board and finance committee.